 I set ν , the elasticity of output to entrepreneurial real estate, to 0.03.
-This number implies a plausible 62 percent for the steady-state value of commercial real estate over annual output.
-The parameter j mainly controls the stock of residential housing over annual output (see Appendix A): j = 0.1 fixes this ratio at 140 percent, in line with data from the Flow of Funds accounts (see, e.g., Table B.100, row 4).
+This number implies a plausible 62 percent for the steady state value of commercial real estate over annual output.
+The parameter j mainly controls the stock of residential housing over annual output (see Appendix A): j = 0.1 fixes this ratio at 140 percent, in line with data from the Flow of Funds accounts (see e.g. Table B.100, row 4).

 I then pick values for the adjustment cost parameters.
-Preliminary attempts to estimate these parameters (using the methods described in Section IV C) led to estimates of the capital adjustment cost ψ around 2 and pushed the housing adjustment cost parameters φ_e and φ_h toward zero.
+Preliminary attempts to estimate these parameters (using the methods described in Section IV.C) led to estimates of the capital adjustment cost ψ around 2 and pushed the housing adjustment cost parameters φ_e and φ_h towards zero.
 These results suggest that the data appear to favor a version of the model in which variable capital moves more slowly than housing in response to disturbances.
-Although this finding is not in contradiction to the cyclical properties of the actual data,19 it is likely that studies would suggest, but has the virtue of rationalizing the weak observed response of real wages to macroeconomic disturbances.
-With η approaching 1, the utility function becomes linear in leisure, as proposed and explained in Gary Hansen (1985).

-18 A value of $\eta = 1.01$ implies a virtually flat labor supply curve: this is higher than what microeconometric the solution algorithm has difficulty in estimating these parameters without data on the types of investment spending.
+Although this finding is not in contraddiction for the cyclical properties of the actual data, 19 it is likely that the solution algorithm has difficulty in estimating these parameters without data on the types of investment spending.
 At the same time, one has to consider that, ceteris paribus, the fixity of the housing stock in the aggregate works by itself as an adjustment cost on housing investment: given that the total supply of structures is fixed, additional housing investment in any given period drives up the price of the existing stock, so that, from each agent's point of view, every unit of new investment is more costly at the margin.
-In what follows, therefore, I estimate the model by calibrating $\psi = 2$ and $\phi_e =$ $\phi_h = 0.^{20}$ The former implies an elasticity of $\frac{1}{2}$ of investment to the capital shadow price, following Robert King and Alex Wolman (1996): this value is well within the range of estimates reported in the literature (see Robert Chirinko, 1993).
+In what follows, therefore, I estimate the model by calibrating $\psi = 2$ and $\phi_e = \phi_h = 0.20$ The former implies an elasticity of 1/2 of investment to the capital shadow price, following Robert King and Alex Wolman (1996): this value is well within the range of estimates reported in the literature (see Robert Chirinko (1993)).
 Table 1 summarizes the parameters.